- 1 Overview

 If you are unsure whether you were affected by a heroic ability or spell, then take the effect.
 The battle will be cooler for everyone if you react to the actions of the Imperials rather than arguing over whether an arrow hit a steel plate or leather instead.

-Play the Ball, not the Man
+Play the Ball, not the Player

 As a barbarian your role is to provide an amazing challenge for the players who are playing their character, but it is important to stress that you are there to bring their adversaries to life, not to beat the players or kill characters.
 You must roleplay as a barbarian according to your brief and follow the instructions of your leaders and referees.
 It is up to the Imperial characters to win or lose the battle.